Do you want to keep some emergency food in your car in case of breakdowns, getting stranded, or if you need to bug out?

 I’ve broken down this list of car emergency food into two sections.

 The first is foods that don’t have to be rotated.
-It is still recommended that you rotate the foods regularly, but they could survive even if you occasionally forgot.
+It is still recommended that you rotate the foods regularly, but they could survive even if you occasionally forget.

 The second is for foods that need to be rotated every 6 months.
-If you live somewhere with extremely high temperatures, then you should probably avoid these items altogether.
+You should probably avoid these items altogether if you live somewhere with extremely high temperatures.

 Car Emergency Foods Which Don’t Need Rotating

-- Grizzly Bear Food Bars (Unflavored): These are USCG-approved and withstand temperatures of -22°F to 149°F for 5 years.
+- SOS Rations (Coconut Flavor): These are USCG-approved and withstand temperatures of -22°F to 149°F for 5 years.
 See on Amazon

 - Dry breakfast cereals: Because these are almost pure carbohydrates, they will withstand extreme temperatures without going bad.
 I’d still rotate them, though!
 Avoid cereals that have oils, such as granola.
 Cheerios are great for little kids.